Skip to content

 Rate limitsHow fastPer-agent calls per minute; per-IP calls per hour; aggregate cap across agents; failed-auth lockout; MCP session rate limit

-Spend capsHow muchMax per transaction (per-currency); daily cap per user; cart total ≤ Intent ceiling; currency must match Intent; cart immutability after authorization
+Spend capsHow muchMax per transaction (per-currency); daily cap per user; cross-agent organization cap; cart total ≤ Intent ceiling; currency must match Intent; cart immutability after authorization

 ScopeWhat actionsHITL on destructive actions; per-customer data scoping; skill manifest integrity; mandate body size limit; emergency kill switch